AugustusClient/Augustus-Wiki/src/content/docs/misc/clientspoofer.md

 Default will report nothing to the Server

 #### LabyMod
-Will report to the Server that you are using LabyMod, for the Admins it could look like this:
+Will report to the Server that you are using LabyMod

 #### CheatBreaker
-Will report to the Server that you are using CheatBreaker, for the Admins it could look like this:
+Will report to the Server that you are using CheatBreaker

 #### PvPLounge
+Will report to the Server that you are using PvPLounge

+#### Lunar
-Will report to the Server that you are using PvPLounge, for the Admins it could look like this:
+Will report to the Server that you are using Lunar

+#### Custom
+Custom lets you make your own Client Name that will be Reportet.
+You can set that with .clientspoofer yourownclientname

+#### CancelPacket
+Will cancel the Packet send to the Server with the ClientInfo, could cause trouble with some ACs maybe

+### RandomizeClientSettings
+Will Randomize Client Settings that are reported to the Server

+#### MinRandomViewDistance
+Sets the minimum Random View Distance that is used to randomize it

+#### MaxRandomViewDistance
+Sets the maximum Random View Distance that is used to randomize it

+### NotInARow